 Step 1 – Get Social

-This is your community – the #GreatNorthRun class of 2022 – and they’ll help motivate you when the miles are long and the hills feel tough.
-Take a look at our Strava group, where thousands of Great North Runners already hang out, or tag us in your training posts on Twitter or Instagram.
+This is your community – the #GreatNorthRun class of 2023 – and they’ll help motivate you when the miles are long, and the hills feel tough.
+Look at our Strava group, where thousands of Great North Runners already hang out, or tag us in your training posts on Twitter or Instagram.
 And make sure you’re following us on all platforms, including the Facebook page, so we can keep you up to date!